-Exempt Action: Proposed Regulation Agency Background Document
+Exempt Action: Final Regulation Agency Background Document

-Agency name State Water Control Board Virginia Administrative Code (VAC) Chapter citation(s) 9VAC25-194 VAC Chapter title(s) Virginia Pollutant Discharge Elimination System (VPDES) General Permit Regulation for Vehicle Wash Facilities and Laundry Facilities Action title Update and amend the regulation that expires on October 15, 2022 in order to continue to offer general permit coverage for this industry.
-Date this document prepared 8/13/2021
+Agency name State Water Control Board Virginia Administrative Code (VAC) Chapter citation(s) 9VAC25-194 VAC Chapter title(s) Virginia Pollutant Discharge Elimination System (VPDES) General Permit Regulation for Vehicle Wash Facilities and Laundry Facilities Action title Update and amend the regulation that expires on October 15, 2022 in order to continue to offer general permit coverage for this industry Final agency action date March 25, 2022 Date this document prepared February 10, 2022

 Although a regulatory action may be exempt from executive branch review pursuant to § 2.2-4002 or § 2.2-4006 of the Code of Virginia, the agency is still encouraged to provide information to the public on the Regulatory Town Hall using this form.
-However, the agency may still be required to comply with the Virginia Register Act, Executive Order 14 (as amended, July 16, 2018), the Regulations for Filing and Publishing Agency Regulations (1VAC7-10), and the Form and Style Regulations for the Virginia Register of Regulations and Virginia Administrative Code.
+However, the agency may still be required to comply with the Virginia Register Act, Executive Order 14 (as amended, July 16, 2018), the Regulations for Filing and Publishing Agency Regulations (1VAC7-10), and the Form and Style Requirements for the Virginia Register of Regulations and Virginia Administrative Code.